Head to Health

 We’re here to help you to understand the type of support you need.
 We draw on our knowledge of the broad range of services available to identify what best suits your individual needs.
 With your consent, we can also work with your GP to ensure they are kept informed about the support services recommended for you.

 Sometimes finding the support you need can seem overwhelming.
 Rather than jumping straight into a service that might not suit you, it can be helpful to talk to someone who can guide you to the right service for you.
 Staff on our 1800 number are trained clinicians and are like tour guides for the mental health world – they know which care options are out there, so they can hold your hand and take you to the best solution.
-Head to Health Pop Up can also provide services onsite at Pop Up locations for those who need it, as well as telehealth services.
+Head to Health can also provide services onsite at Head to Health Pop Up hubs for those who need it, as well as telehealth services.

 Call us on 1800 595 212 Monday to Friday from 8.30am to 5pm, except public holidays.
 Please note that we are not a crisis service so we only operate during business hours.